 Barbara Mayfield was born and raised in Philadelphia.
 She graduated from the Pennsylvania Academy of the Fine Arts.
 In 1991, she left her hometown for northern New Mexico where she lived for for 21 years in the village of Glorieta, 14 miles east of Santa Fe.

-Mayfield produced, wrote and puppeteered a six-part series of story-based educational puppet videos for the New Mexico Department of Health Healthy Kids New Mexico program.
-She wrote and directed social-action theater, based on the true stories of newly-literate adults, for the New Mexico Coalition for Literacy Literacy Theater, which toured the state.
+She’s written and performed comedy for the stage and radio, and wrote and produced a series of story-based educational puppet videos for the State of New Mexico targeting children in grades K-5.
+For the New Mexico Coalition for Literacy, Mayfield wrote and directed a series of plays based on the true stories of newly literate adults.
 Mayfield scripted plays and puppeteered with the New Mexico Museum of Art Teatro Duende troupe and the Gustav Baumann marionettes.

-As a visual artist, Mayfield works in oil and acrylic on canvas, panel and paper, and monotype.
-Her work has been represented by fine galleries in Philadelphia, Washington DC, Stamford CT, and Santa Fe, New Mexico.
-Her paintings and monotypes are found in collections public and private all over the country.
-She was a mural painter for the Philadelphia Museum of Art Community Programs Department.
-She is a freelance Color Consultant: ChoosingPaintColor.com.
-Her artwork can be seen here.
+A graduate of PAFA, Mayfield has had a long career in the visual arts.
+As a mural painter for the Philadelphia Museum of Art Community Programs Department, she was part of the team that introduced mural arts to Philadelphia.
+She works in oil and acrylic on canvas, panel and paper, and monotype.
+Her work has been represented by fine galleries in Philadelphia, Washington DC, Stamford CT, and Santa Fe, New Mexico, and is found in collections, public and private, all over the country.
+She is a freelance Color Consultant with more than 800 projects completed.
+ChoosingPaintColor.com.